splash-networks/admin-panel-doc/docs/index.md

 # Documentation Home

-This is a basic guide for setting up and performing common tasks on the Splash Admin Panel.
+This is a basic guide for setting up and performing common tasks on Splash Air.

 ## Introduction

-The Splash Admin application has 2 main purposes:
+The Splash Air application has 2 main purposes:

 1. Creating external captive portals
-2. Providing an admin interface for viewing and exporting user data
+2. Providing a user-friendly interface for viewing and exporting user data

 ## Terminology